 - High fees for low-value accounts

-One of the main benefits of a large national bank like Bank of America is that you don’t have to worry about regional coverage.
-Bank of America boasts approximately 4,300 branches and 17,000 ATMs, with services in 35 countries.
 If you’re ever in need of a teller or an in-branch representative, you probably won’t have to look too far to find a Bank of America branch.
-GOBankingRates has ranked Bank of America as one of the Best National Banks of 2021.
+GOBankingRates has ranked Bank of America, Member FDIC, as one of the Best National Banks of 2022.

 Bank of America Savings Account

 Bank of America offers a single primary savings account, the Advantage Savings account, in addition to two savings accounts for children.
 To avoid the $8 monthly fee with the Advantage Savings account, you must either maintain a minimum daily balance of at least $500, link your account to an Advantage Relationship checking account or become a Bank of America Preferred Rewards client.

 The fee is also waived for account holders under 18 years old.
 The required opening balance for the Advantage Savings account is $100.
 Annual percentage yields vary based on the type of relationship you have with Bank of America.
 For example, to earn the top-tier APY of , you must be in the Platinum Honors tier of the Preferred Rewards program.